ismailbuhary/Paraqqu/readme.txt

-This project is a AMAZEN N Series Smart Network Dashboard that uses AI to monitor, troubleshoot, and automatically secure a company's computer network.
+This project called AMAZEN N Series Smart Network Dashboard that uses AI to monitor, troubleshoot, and automatically secure a company's computer network.

 Think of it as a highly advanced traffic control center for internet data.
 Instead of forcing human engineers to manually dig through thousands of logs to find problems, the AI does the heavy lifting.